-The literary lover in me adores the idea I share part of my origins with the Victorian writers Dante Gabriel Rosetti and Christina Rosetti who moved from Vasto to London to become famous poets and writers.
+The literary lover in me adores the idea I share part of my origins with the Victorian writers Dante Gabriel Rossetti and Christina Rossetti who moved from Vasto to London to become famous poets and writers.

 Thanks to my new family connection I’ve discovered how my Dad’s family came to Australia.
 Four Del Borrello brothers (offspring from the first marriage of my great-grandfather Pietro) Gaetano, Giuseppe, Domenico and Luigi migrated to Australia.
 Then Gaetano curiously renamed ‘Charlie’ by the systematic Anglo Saxonising of Italian names which was so common in 1950’s Australia sponsored my Dad’s eldest brother my Uncle Peter who then helped his other brothers Nicola and Giuseppe to come to Australia.
 Like many links in a family chain they pulled one another into a new life.
-Uncle Peter moved my grandparents Domenico and Anunziata and the rest of the family, Alessandro, Maria,Antonio, Giovina and Michele to Australia in 1953, after selling off everything they owned in Vasto.
+Uncle Peter moved my grandparents Domenico and Annunziata and the rest of the family, Alessandro, Maria,Antonio, Giovina and Michele to Australia in 1953, after selling off everything they owned in Vasto.

 A large chunk of my Dad’s family, Uncles, Aunts, brothers and cousins migrated to Australia from the Abruzzo region of central Italy.
 I can only imagine the large gaping hole it left in the Italian family tree.